khaors/geocompr/main.md

 By contrast, machine learning aims at predictions and is especially appealing due its lack of assumptions.
 Though statistical inference is impossible [@james_introduction_2013], various studies have shown that machine learning is at least at par with regression techniques regarding predictive performance [e.g., @schratz_performance_nodate]. <!-- add one more source -->
 Naturally, with the advent of big data, machine learning has even gained in popularity since frequently the underlying relationship between variables is less important than the prediction.
-Think for instance of future customer behavior or the classification of e-mails as spam.
+Think for instance of future customer behavior, recommendation services (music, movies, what to by next), face recognition, autonomous driving and classifying e-mails as spam to name but a few.
 Note that we can borrow regression techniques from statistics for machine learning when the aim is prediction.
 In this case we do not have too worry too much about possible model misspecifications since we explicitly do not want to do statistical inference.
 In fact, in this chapter the aim will be the (spatial) prediction of landslide susceptibility.